okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/embedded-siw/main/index.md

 1. For this use case, Okta wants to use only the password factor.
 Click **Edit** and select the **Password only** [preset policy](https://help.okta.com/okta_help.htm?type=oie&id=ext-preset-auth-policies) to assign it to your app.
 1. Click **Save**.

-   > **Note:** You must also [update the password authenticator policy rule](/docs/guides/oie-embedded-common-org-setup/nodejs/main/#update-the-password-authenticator-to-password-only) to not require any additional verification.
+   > **Note:** You must also [update the policy rule for the password authenticator](/docs/guides/oie-embedded-common-org-setup/nodejs/main/#update-the-password-authenticator-to-password-only) to not require any additional verification.

 #### Configure the authorization server